webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 ```
 EndToEndLatency = T(observe) - T(happen)
 ```
-A naive approach is to record time at event happening and subtract it from the time at observation.
+A naive approach is to record the time when an event happens and subtract it from the time at observation.
 However as precision goes down to milliseconds time synchronization becomes an issue.
 Trying to synchronize clocks across distributed systems is mostly futile, even a small error in time sync produces unreliable latency measurement.